kauzerei/openautolab/docs/src/making_parts.md

 I suggest 0.8mm nozzle and 0.2mm layer.
 The threads do not need supports, the holder with rectangular mount does: so let the supports be generated for angles larger than inclination of thread walls, threshold of 70° will do.

 The parts should be printed with the wall, top and bottom thickness of a couple millimeters to allow thread cutting in interfaces and keeping the part water-tight, and to make sure that printed threads are solid.
-Or just print with 100% infill to be sure.

 [TODO tapping thread in interface]